apache/datafusion-site/README.md

 #### Check site status

-The website is updated from the `asf-site` branch on a schedule, so it may take some time for the  changes to be reflected.
+The website is updated from the `asf-site` branch.
 You can check the status at [ASF Infra sitesource](https://infra-reports.apache.org/#sitesource)